 If you want to create gaps between fragments’ edges, this value should be set to greater than 0.
 Fragments will push themselves away from neighboring fragments equal to the distance defined here, which means that the actual gap between fragments’ edges will be equal to twice this value.
 If gaps are large enough, some fragments can end up being ,devoured’.

 Gaps can be used to create interesting visual effects and a tiny gap can be useful in conjunction with Dynamics to avoid collisions at the starting point of a simulation.
+Note that Offset Fragments does not work in conjunction with the Connect Fragments function.

 During the fragmentation process, broken surfaces and pieces (with volume) will be generated beneath the original object surface.
 This option should be enabled if, for whatever reason, you want to prevent this from happening.
 The fragmented objects can be viewed as a type of fragmented eggshell.